 Implementing the 20+ (and growing) tools inside of the HubSpot platform can be a daunting task.

 Do you ever feel stuck or feel like you’ve merely implemented a fancy email marketing tool?

-This blog will provide you with a way to get on track to accomplishing the dream — a successful HubSpot implementation (with more than just blogs and email), and drive you to more leads and sales.
+This blog will provide you with a way to get on track to accomplishing the dream — a successful HubSpot implementation (with more than just blogs and email), deep understanding of automation marketing processes, and drive you to more leads and sales.

 Before we get to it, a crucial question must be asked — do you have a plan?

 Success is a lot easier when you know why you are implementing HubSpot before you start.
 What’s the plan that governs all of this?

 Your “WHY” (reasons) should come from your marketing plan.
 Actually, a marketing plan should answer all of the following questions, at the very least: